CRISPR gene editing: Prime editing

+A modified version of CRISPR-Cas9 gene editing.
+In this method, a fusion protein consisting of a catalytically impaired Cas9 enzyme and reverse transcriptase is used to directly and specifically rewrite specific genomic sequences.

 Prime editing is a CRISPR refinement to precisely replace, insert, or delete sections of DNA.
 CRISPR edits are generally inefficient, fairly error-prone, and can lack target specificity, which are significant problems for using the technology in medicine.
 Prime editing cuts a single strand of targeted genomic DNA using a CRISPR nickase, then uses a tethered reverse transcriptase to add a desired sequence onto the cut DNA end that can be incorporated into the genome.
 An associated guide RNA, called a pegRNA, contains both a sequence for determining the targeted genetic sequence and a template for the new DNA sequence to be incorporated into the genome.
 This mechanism for installing genome edits can be both highly efficient and precise, with low rates of unintended sequence incorporation errors like indels.
 The independent pairing events for the target and template together help prevent off-target edits, which significantly increases targeting flexibility and editing specificity.
 Prime editing was developed by researchers at the Broad Institute of MIT and Harvard in Massachusetts.